chef/chef-web-docs/chef_master/source/resource_user.rst

 ``iterations``
    **Ruby Type:** Integer

-   Mac OS X platform only, 10.8 (or higher).
+   macOS platform only, 10.8 (or higher).
 The number of iterations for a password with a SALTED-SHA512-PBKDF2 shadow hash.

    New in Chef Client 12.0.